RE-DOCTOR-AI/Android-SDK-Documentation/README.md

     }
 ```
 7. There are differrent statuses and you can show to the user differrent messages during the measurement process
-8. Once yse get the ```ProcessStatus.START_CALCULATING``` you can show a loader to the user so that they awar that it requires some time to get the results.
-See it here: https://github.com/RE-DOCTOR-AI/Android-SDK-Documentation/blob/SDK-V2/app/src/main/java/tvs/sdk/MainActivity.kt#L152
+8. Once yse get the ```ProcessStatus.START_CALCULATING``` you can show a loader to the user so that they aware that it requires some time to get the results.
+See it here: https://github.com/RE-DOCTOR-AI/Android-SDK-Documentation/blob/SDK-V2/app/src/main/java/tvs/sdk/MainActivity.kt#L132
 9. We keep calculation process in a separate class here https://github.com/RE-DOCTOR-AI/Android-SDK-Documentation/blob/SDK-V2/app/src/main/java/tvs/sdk/CalculatingResults.kt

 #### Get results
 Once you've got the status ```ProcessingStatus.FINISHED```, you can get the results of calculations.
-See ot here: https://github.com/RE-DOCTOR-AI/Android-SDK-Documentation/blob/SDK-V2/app/src/main/java/tvs/sdk/CalculatingResults.kt#L37C80-L37C105
+See ot here: https://github.com/RE-DOCTOR-AI/Android-SDK-Documentation/blob/SDK-V2/app/src/main/java/tvs/sdk/CalculatingResults.kt#L44
 ```kotlin
      if (glucoseResult === ProcessingStatus.FINISHED && vitalsResult == ProcessingStatus.FINISHED) {
          val i = Intent(this@CalculatingResults, VitalSignsResults::class.java)